City Services & Closures during COVID-19

 City of Nashua Officials continue to actively monitor and respond to the rapidly evolving COVID-19 situation.
 Keeping in mind the health and safety of city residents and city employees, MOST Nashua City Hall Offices and other city buildings will be closed to the public until further notice.

-Some City Hall Offices such as Motor Vehicles and Assessing are available for in-person appointments with a limit of how many may enter the building -- services are also available by email, online, postal mail, drop box, or by phone.
+Some City Hall Offices such as Motor Vehicles are available for in-person appointments with a limit of how many may enter the building -- services are also available by email, online, postal mail, drop box, or by phone.

 The City can still serve you both online, via regular mail for certain services, via drop box and via phone and email.
 City employees will be working both remotely and in limited numbers onsite, but will continue to be at your service.